JamesStalsjo/JamesStalsjo/README.md

 ### Hi there 👋

+####I'm James

+I'm a psychology graduate looking to Learn how 2 Code

 <!--
 **JamesStalsjo/JamesStalsjo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.